 Approved language describing Colorado Energy Foundation Grant

 [ORGANIZATION NAME] is pleased to be a beneficiary and grant recipient of the Colorado Energy Foundation this year.
-The Colorado Energy Foundation is working with a diverse cohort of nonprofits partners who, through their work, assure equitable access to essential resources to Coloradans throughout the state.
+The Colorado Energy Foundation is working with a diverse cohort of nonprofits partners who, through their work, reduce the systemic barriers to equity and access to opportunity for all Coloradans.
 [ORGANIZATION NAME] will use this partnership with the Colorado Energy Foundation to support our work in [insert what the grant funds will be used for, who it helps and what the expected outcomes will be]

 Approved description of the Colorado Energy Foundation

 The Colorado Energy Foundation was incorporated in 2019 as a 501(c)(3) supporting organization of the Colorado Oil & Gas Association.
 The Colorado Energy Foundation seeks to amplify existing philanthropic efforts of the oil and gas industry in Colorado and develop new community partnerships through strategic investment.

 The Colorado Energy Foundation is supported by a diverse community of companies and individuals in the broader oil and gas industry in Colorado.
 This year, four nonprofits were selected as grant recipients by the Colorado Energy Foundation.
 We are honored to be part of a diverse cohort of fellow nonprofits who are partnering and working collaboratively to amplify our investment in Colorado communities.
 Our cohort includes Energy Outreach Colorado, Habitat for Humanity of Colorado, Oilfield Helping Hands and Volunteers for Outdoor Colorado.